-- 44. Given the potential difficulties in removing Year 4 permanent savings from Transpower's IPP forecast, our preferred solution is to implement Option 2.
-This option applies a more mechanistic approach, without adding significant complexity to the existing IRIS mechanism. - 45.
-We consider that this proposed approach would better implement the policy intent, and would reduce the onus on Transpower and the Commission to identify and remove Year 4 permanent savings from the IPP forecast. - 46.
+- 40. Given the potential difficulties in removing Year 4 permanent savings from Transpower's IPP forecast, our solution is to implement Option 2.
+This option applies a more mechanistic approach, without adding significant complexity to the existing IRIS mechanism. - 41.
+We consider that this approach will better implement the policy intent, and would reduce the onus on Transpower and the Commission to identify and remove Year 4 permanent savings from the IPP forecast. - 42.
 To be consistent with the policy intent of the IRIS mechanism and to maintain a constant retention factor of 34%, a baseline adjustment term is estimated to act as a link between two regulatory periods.
 The current Transpower IRIS IM uses the value of non-recurrent differences (ie, temporary savings) in Year 4 as the input to the baseline adjustment term.
-This is based on the previous assumption that Year 4 permanent savings are included in Transpower's IPP forecasts which we now consider is unlikely to be the case. - 47.
-To implement the proposed solution, the baseline adjustment term defined in the Transpower IRIS IM would need to be adjusted to cover 'total' (ie, temporary and permanent) savings in Year 4, rather than just temporary savings, defined as the 'difference term'.38 - 48.
+This is based on the previous assumption that Year 4 permanent savings are included in Transpower's IPP forecasts which we now consider is unlikely to be the case. - 43.
+To implement this solution, the baseline adjustment term defined in the Transpower IRIS IM would need to be adjusted to cover 'total' (ie, temporary and permanent) savings in Year 4, rather than just temporary savings, defined as the 'difference term'.
+38 - 44.
 The updated baseline adjustment term reduces the net present value of these savings to the supplier such that they only retain the appropriate retention factor of